JuliaMolSim/DFTK.jl/src/xc/README.md

-Routines for handling exchange-correlation.
+Pure-julia implementations of common exchange-correlation functionals.

-The `lda_*` files contain fallback implementations of commonly used exchange-correlation functionals, which can be used with any Array or floating point type.
+The files in this folder contain fallback implementations of commonly used exchange-correlation functionals, which can be used with any Array or floating point type.

-The implementations are based upon the Julia code generated using the scripts from DFTK.jl/codegen